-17. Credit Exposures:

-- (i) Protection sellers in the CDS market shall have in place internal limits on the gross amount of protection sold by them on a single entity as well as the aggregate of such individual gross positions.
+- 17. Credit Exposures: - (i) Protection sellers in the CDS market shall have in place internal limits on the gross amount of protection sold by them on a single entity as well as the aggregate of such individual gross positions.
 These limits shall be set in relation to their capital funds.
 Protection sellers shall also periodically assess the likely stress that these gross positions of protection sold may pose on their liquidity position and their ability to raise funds, at short notice.
 (Para 3.7.3.2) - (ii) The protection seller shall treat his exposure to the reference entity (on the protection sold) as his credit exposure and aggregate the same with other exposures to the reference entity for the purposes of determining single / group exposure limits.
 The protection buyer shall replace his original exposure to reference entity, with that of the protection seller.
-(Para 3.7.3.3)

-- (iii) The benefits available under special category of assets such as priority sector lending/export finance shall not be made available to the credit protection seller.
+(Para 3.7.3.3) - (iii) The benefits available under special category of assets such as priority sector lending/export finance shall not be made available to the credit protection seller.
 (Para 3.7.3.4) - 18.
 Collateralisation and Margining: All market participants should lay down a separate margin policy for managing the counterparty credit risk on account of CDS transactions.
+Till the requisite infrastructure is put in place, the positions should be marked-to-market daily and re-margined atleast on a weekly basis or more frequent basis as decided between the counterparties.
 Participants may maintain margins in cash or Government securities.
-(Para 3.7.4)

-19. Market Risk Exposure:

-- (i) CDS sold position shall be taken as actual exposure to the entity and thereby would be covered under the relevant exposure limits indicated by the regulator.
+(Para 3.7.4) - 19.
+Market Risk Exposure: - (i) CDS sold position shall be taken as actual exposure to the entity and thereby would be covered under the relevant exposure limits indicated by the regulator.
 The CDS participants must adhere to the comprehensive guidelines on derivatives issued vide circular RBI/2006-2007/333 DBOD.No.BP.BC.86/21.04.157/2006-07, dated April 20, 2007.
 (Para 3.7.5 (i)) - (ii) Protection sellers, with the approval of their Board, may fix a limit on their Net Long risk position in CDS contracts, in terms of Risky PV01, as a percentage of the Total Capital Funds of the entity.
 Since CDS represent idiosyncratic risk on individual obligors, no netting of Risky PV01 across obligors may be allowed.
 The gross PV01 of all non-option rupee derivatives should be within the 0.25 per cent of net worth of the bank / PD as on the last balance sheet date.
+(Para 3.7.5(ii))

-(Para 3.7.5(ii)) - 20.
-Policy Requirements: Before actually undertaking CDS transactions, participants shall put in place a written policy on CDS which should be approved by their respective Boards of Directors.
+- 20. Policy Requirements: Before actually undertaking CDS transactions, participants shall put in place a written policy on CDS which should be approved by their respective Boards of Directors.
 The policy may be reviewed periodically.
 (Para 3.7.8) - 21.
 Prevention of mis-selling and market abuse: Banks and other market-makers that enter into CDS transactions shall not be permitted to do so without obtaining from the counterparty, a copy of a resolution passed by their Board of Directors, authorising the counterparty to transact in CDS.
 It may also be ensured that the product terms are transparent and clearly explained to the counterparties along with risks involved.
 (Para 3.7.11)